GSA/project-open-data-dashboard/documentation/main.md

 <a name="automated_metrics"></a>
 ###Automated Metrics
-These fields are determined by an automated script that runs every night to analyze agency data.json, digitalstrategy.json, and /data files.
+These fields are determined by an automated script that analyzes agency data.json, digitalstrategy.json, and /data files.

+The automated metrics will update every 24 hours until the end of the quarter when a milestone has been reached.
+At that point those metrics will represent a historical snapshot.
+To see the most current automated metrics, you'll need to view the current quarter (the next approaching milestone).

 <a name="pdl_expected_url"></a>
 ####Expected URL